sharkshead/shale/README.md

 # shale
-An elegant reverse-polish notation language.
+An extensible reverse-polish notation language.

 Compiles on Linux.
 See shale -h and shale -s for details.